Rescue Me (Madonna song): Background and release

 By the end of 1990, Madonna was ready to release her first greatest hits collection, The Immaculate Collection.
 According to J. Randy Taraborrelli, author of Madonna: An Intimate Biography, the release was "much more than a mere collection of Madonna's biggest-selling and most popular songs".
 The singer relegated it as a "proud landmark" of her career which had progressed upwards since she broke out in the music scene in 1982.
 The collection had 15 of Madonna's previously released singles, along with two new songs, "Justify My Love" and "Rescue Me".
-The former was released as the first single from the record, and was controversial due to its explicit music video which had been banned from airing in television.
+The former was released as the first single from the record, and was controversial due to its explicit music video which had been banned from airing on television.

-Initially there were no plans to release any follow-up single to "Justify My Love" and so no music video was filmed for "Rescue Me".
-However, the latter started receiving airplay in the radios as an album cut, prompting Sire Records to finally release it as an official single.
+Prior to its release as a single, "Rescue Me" started receiving airplay on the radio as an album cut.
 The cover artwork featured a still image of Madonna from the music video of "Justify My Love".
-In the United States, the track was released as the second single on February 26, 1991, and as the third single on April 7 in the United Kingdom, due to "Crazy for You" (1985) released as the second single from the collection.
+The single was first released in both Australia and Japan on February 25, 1991.
+On March 18, six additional formats were released in Australia, with one trio containing the 7-inch mix and the other featuring the S.O.S. mix.
+In Japan, a mini-album with alternate mixes of "Rescue Me" and "Justify My Love" was released on May 10.
+In the United States, the track was released as the album's second single on February 26, 1991, and as the third single on April 7 in the United Kingdom, due to "Crazy for You" (1985) released as the second single from the collection.

 A video clip consisting of compiled footage from Madonna's 1987 Who's That Girl World Tour was eventually released to accompany the single.
 Lyrics from the song were used during an interlude on Madonna's 2019–20 Madame X Tour; a row of dancers "convulsed gracefully" to the song at the lip of the stage to irregular breaths, described as one of the concert's "most powerful dance moments" by The New York Times' Jon Pareles.
+The performance was featured in her documentary film Madame X (2021) and included on the live album, Madame X: Music from the Theater Xperience, titled as "Breathwork".